flicstar/flicstar.github.io/_posts/2022-03-28-editing-remote-async.md

 Since I work while my colleagues sleep, I sometimes feel like a friendly elf, and I have been dubbed [Heinzelmännchen](https://en.wikipedia.org/wiki/Heinzelm%C3%A4nnchen).

-(Fun fact: The agency I work for, [Open Strategy Partners](https://openstrategypartners.com/), is based in Cologne!)

-> It’s a cautionary tale: keep your Heinzelmännchen happy, or you will work alone.—[The Elves of Cologne](https://germangirlinamerica.com/heinzelmannchen-the-elves-of-cologne/)

 To be an effective friendly elf, you need a friction-free async production process so that everyone is set up for success.
 That means task management tools
 (we use [Asana](https://asana.com/)), established hand-off behaviors, and excellent communication skills.

+> It’s a cautionary tale: keep your Heinzelmännchen happy, or you will work alone.—[The Elves of Cologne](https://germangirlinamerica.com/heinzelmannchen-the-elves-of-cologne/)

+_(Fun fact: The agency I work for, [Open Strategy Partners](https://openstrategypartners.com/), is based in Cologne!)_

 ## Editing gives me the warm and fuzzies ♥